Trying to Conceive? Warning— It May Be Hard to Get Pregnant in 2025

 3. Ditch the toxic plastics

-More and more research has been coming out proving that items we use daily contain BPA and phthalates.
+More and more research has been proving that items we use daily contain BPA and phthalates.
 These can cause your hormones to get off balance, and that’s not something you want when you’re trying to get pregnant.

 Avoid using: